-Figure 171 indicate the two smoke periods that New Jersey is pursuing as Exceptional Events: June 2, and June 29 and 30.
+The red boxes in Figure 179 indicate the two smoke periods that New Jersey is pursuing as Exceptional Events: June 2, and June 29 and 30.
 Although there appears to be a smoke event around June 7 and 8, New Jersey is not pursuing that episode because it was not identified to have regulatory significance related to ozone air quality for New Jersey.
-During this time period, organic and elemental carbon concentrations showed similar characteristics as potassium at the Camden and Rutgers monitors, as shown in Figure 172 and Figure 173.